Disorder, entropy and harmonic functions: Introduction

-These properties are classical in geometric analysis.
-They go back to the theory developed by De Giorgi, Nash and Moser \cite{Mos61,Mos64,Nas58,DeG57} in the fifties and sixties for uniformly elliptic second-order operators in divergence form.
-In the deterministic context, they imply the Harnack principle and Gaussian bounds for the heat kernel.
-The versions above are tailored for the random case: they take into consideration that in most examples of interest these properties do not hold from every point since some unusual points always exist.
-So we require that they hold for balls which are not too far from our root $\rho$, relative to their size.
-This is reminiscent of Barlow's good and very good balls \cite{Bar04}, but our requirements are much weaker, we only need the properties to hold for ``macroscopic balls'', balls whose distance to $\rho$ is proportional to their size.
+Similar properties are classical in geometric analysis.
+They go back to the theory developed by De Giorgi, Nash and Moser \cite {Mos61,Mos64,Nas58,DeG57} in the fifties and sixties for uniformly elliptic second-order operators in divergence form.
+In the classic context, they imply the Harnack principle and Gaussian bounds for the heat kernel.
+While the definitions above have no randomness in them, they are tailored for the random case: they take into consideration that in most examples of interest these properties do not hold from every point since some unusual points always exist.
+For this reason, the properties are required to hold for balls which are not too far from our root $\rho$, relative to their size.
+This is reminiscent of Barlow's good and very good balls \cite{Bar04}, but our requirements are much weaker, we only need the properties to hold for ``macroscopic balls,'' balls whose distance to $\rho$ is proportional to their radius.

 Let us remark on the appearance of the number 2 in $\Bb_x(2n)$ in both properties.
-For the volume doubling property it is clear that these properties are equivalent for all choices bigger than 1 {\em i.e.}\ if one were to define a ``3-volume doubling property'' then it would be equivalent to the ``2-volume doubling property'' defined above, though perhaps with different $\CVD$ and minimal $n$.
+For the volume doubling property it is clear that these properties are equivalent for all choices bigger than 1; that is, if one was to define a ``3-volume doubling property,'' then it would be equivalent to the ``2-volume doubling property'' defined above, though perhaps with different $\CVD$ and minimal $n$.
 The same holds for the Poincar\'e inequality, under the assumption of volume doubling.
-This is well known in deterministic settings, see {\em e.g.}\ \cite[\S 5]{J86}, and the proof carries over to the random case with no change.
+This is well known in the standard settings (see, e.g., \cite{J86}, Section~5), and the proof carries over to the anchored case without any change.

-With these definitions we can state the following easy but, we believe, conceptually important theorem:
+With these definitions we can state the following easy but, we believe, conceptually important theorem.
+Note that the theorem is for a fixed graph (though the most interesting applications are for random graphs).